Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "For you, anything." he promised.

 She made some kind of a noise, one he couldn't quite discern the meaning of.
-It might have been a sigh, might have been a laugh, might have been the disintegrating beginning of a weak "um…": it wasn't at all clear.
+It might have been a sigh, might have been a laugh, might have been the disintegrating beginning of a weak "um...": it wasn't at all clear.

 *"I'd... better help my mom cook."* she declared. *"It's good to, uh, to spend time with her."*